openssl/otc/futures.md

 - better XOF mode
   - [#7894](https://github.com/openssl/openssl/issues/7894)
   Allowing XOF final to be called repeatedly to generate more output.
-  Require diving into assembly implementations
+  Requires diving into assembly implementations

-- additional KDFs (3 from passwd command)
+- passwd KDFs
-  The KDFs in the passwd command are aging but potentially useful elsewhere.
+  The three KDFs in the passwd command are aging but potentially useful elsewhere.

-  PVK
+- The PVK KDF
+  Currently in the PEM code, could be made a stand alone KDF.
+  Possibly in the legacy provider?

 - Argon2 KDF and thread support
   - [#4091](https://github.com/openssl/openssl/issues/4091)